NuGet/docs.microsoft.com-nuget/docs/reference/organizations-on-nuget-org.md

 - camsoper
 ---

 Organizations enables businesses and open-source projects to collaborate across many packages at once using a single NuGet.org identity.
+For a package consumer, an organization account appears same as an existing user account on NuGet.org.

 ## Adding a new Organization

+To add a new Organization, go to **Manage Organizations** and click on **Add new organization**.

+### Transform existing account to an Organization

 ## Managing Orgnizations